postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings.md

 For more information on API Schemas, see [Validating your API Schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/).

-> Security warnings are available only for OpenAPI 3.0 schemas.
+> Security warnings are available for OpenAPI 3.0 and [OpenAPI 2.0](/docs/api-security/security-warnings-openapi2/) schemas.

 You can use Postman to identify any potential security misses when your API is defined.